JakubTOL/JakubTOL/README.md

 - 👋 Hi, I’m @JakubTOL
 - 👀 I’m interested in electronics, mechatronics and creating apps connected with real devices
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python (automation of calculations, tasks and data operations)
 - 📫 How to reach me: just text me

 <!---